brry/course/uni.md

 **Part 1**

 - 2018-10-23: one-session-intro: how and why use R, read files, select data and display it graphically
-- 2018-10-30: consolidate the contents of the first session, manage NAs, merge data
+- 2018-10-30: explore Rstudio, get to know data and object types
-- 2018-11-06: use if-else conditionals
+- 2018-11-06: use if-else conditionals, program for-loops
-- 2018-11-13: program loops (for loops, apply functions)
+- 2018-11-13: write functions, program apply-loops

 Details of the contents can be found in the course [slides](https://github.com/brry/course#slides)

 **Part 2** will be specified with the participants.
 Potential topics include

-- write and debug functions
+- write and debug complicated functions
+- manage NAs, merge data
 - export publication-ready graphics
 - visualize data - Exploratory Data Analysis (EDA)
-- statistics
+- statistics, distributions & co
 - aggregate time series (including changing charstrings to date/time objects)
 - read and plot netcdf files (the standard of large spatio-temporal data)
 - R as GIS: read shapefile, plot + edit interactively, export as html (sf, mapview, mapedit)